-- To initiate issuance, the bank determines a trigger option through a book-value or market-value calculation (e.g. bank capital falls below 7.5%) to activate loan absorption (conversion of a "CoCo" bond to equity) - After determining bond attributes (e.g. trigger and maturity date), the bank issues "CoCo" bonds to raise funds from a broad set of investors (including retail, banks, hedge funds and insurance companies) - The issuing bank and regulator monitor the trigger to determine if loan absorption needs to be activated through two ongoing and one ad hoc mechanisms: - (a) Bank analyses trigger (no frequency mandated by regulator) - b Bank and regulator make discretionary decision (e.g. market performance) - c Regulator requests point-in-time stress test to assess capital ratio - If any monitoring mechanism results in requiring loan absorption to be activated (e.g. bank capital falls below 7.5% or discretionary action is taken), the "CoCo" bond is converted into equity at a predetermined conversion rate
+- To initiate issuance, the bank determines a trigger option through a book-value or market-value calculation (e.g. bank capital falls below 7.5%) to activate loan absorption (conversion of a "CoCo" bond to equity) - After determining bond attributes (e.g. trigger and maturity date), the bank issues "CoCo" bonds to raise funds from a broad set of investors (including retail, banks, hedge funds and insurance companies) - The issuing bank and regulator monitor the trigger to determine if loan absorption needs to be activated through two ongoing and one ad hoc mechanisms: - a Bank analyses trigger (no frequency mandated by regulator) - b Bank and regulator make discretionary decision (e.g. market performance) - c Regulator requests point-in-time stress test to assess capital ratio - If any monitoring mechanism results in requiring loan absorption to be activated (e.g. bank capital falls below 7.5% or discretionary action is taken), the "CoCo" bond is converted into equity at a predetermined conversion rate

-- 1 Limited participation: limited rating information within the "CoCo" bonds market limits participation from large institutional investors - Inconsistent trigger calculation methods: banks can complete capital ratio analyses through book-value (using internal models) or market-value (comparing stock market capitalization to assets) calculations - Ambiguity: regulators lack insight into capital ratio (aside from requesting point-in-time stress tests) and whether loan absorption may need to be activated in the future - 4 Lack of real-time reporting: regulators must rely on public-facing, point-in-time stress tests to assess the health of the banks and "CoCo" bonds market - 5 Market fear: bank equities are susceptible to extreme volatility as investors fear stress test results - 6 Delayed activation time: since trigger condition calculation frequency is not regulated (e.g. bank capital ratios may be calculated quarterly), "CoCo" bonds may not be converted into equity immediately after the condition is met
+Current-state pain points Limited participation: limited Inconsistent trigger calculation methods: banks can complete capital Delayed activation time: since (2)(6) rating information within the ratio analyses through book-value (using internal models) or markettrigger condition calculation "CoCo" bonds market limits value (comparing stock market capitalization to assets) calculations frequency is not regulated (e.g. participation from large bank capital ratios may be Ambiguity: regulators lack insight into capital ratio (aside from (3 institutional investors calculated guarterly), "CoCo" requesting point-in-time stress tests) and whether loan absorption bonds may not be converted may need to be activated in the future into equity immediately after Lack of real-time reporting: regulators must rely on public-facing, 4 the condition is met point-in-time stress tests to assess the health of the banks and "CoCo" bonds market Market fear: bank equities are susceptible to extreme volatility as (5) investors fear stress test results

+$\overbrace{1}$ Similar to the current state, the (3

+1 Similar to the current state, the issuing bank determines the \sim

+trigger option through a book- G

+value or market-value 4

+calculation to activate loan G

+absorption, and initiates bond (5

+issuance

-- Similar to the current state, the issuing bank determines the trigger option through a bookvalue or market-value calculation to activate loan absorption, and initiates bond issuance - The bank issues a tokenized "CoCo" bond to raise funds from investors, utilizing the record-keeping functionality of DLT
+The bank issues a tokenized "CoCo" bond to raise funds from investors, utilizing the record-keeping functionality of DLT

-- The tokenized bond includes key attributes, including a loan absorption trigger, issuing bank, coupon rate and maturity date - The bank analyses the current capital ratio to determine if loan absorption needs to be activated - The latest calculation is added directly to the tokenized asset for the bond, providing investors and regulators with transparency into the status of their issued "CoCo" bonds - 6 If the trigger is reached, regulators and bank leadership are notified in real time through a smart contract - After a bank or regulator provides discretionary input into conversion (can be automated in the future), loan absorption can be activated through a smart contract - 8 The "CoCo" bond is converted into equity at a predetermined conversion rate
+- 3 The tokenized bond includes key attributes, including a loan absorption trigger, issuing bank, coupon rate and maturity date - The bank analyses the current capital ratio to determine if loan absorption needs to be activated - 5 The latest calculation is added directly to the tokenized asset for the - bond, providing investors and regulators with transparency into the status of their issued "CoCo" bonds - 6 If the trigger is reached, regulators and bank leadership are notified in real time through a smart contract - After a bank or regulator provides discretionary input into conversion (can be automated in the future), loan absorption can be activated through a smart contract - The "CoCo" bond is converted into equity at a predetermined conversion rate